Rajeev-singh-git/Java_Interview_Question/JavaCore/src/Oops_README.md

 > There are **five primary ways** to create objects in Java: using `new`, reflection, cloning, factory methods, and deserialization.
 Each suits different use cases — from general instantiation to restoring serialized state.

+---

+---

+---

 # Constructor

-Whenever an object is created in java, some piece of code will be automatically executed to perform initialization of the object.
-This piece of code which did initialization is called Constructor.
+In Java, whenever an object is created, a special block of code runs automatically to initialize the new object.
+This block of code is called a **constructor**.

-Main Objective of constructor is to perform initialization.
+The primary purpose of a constructor is to initialize the object’s state.

 ```java
 class Student {